 Node.js

 This SDK can be used both on the server and in the browser.
-If you are using a frontend framework like React you probably want to use the specialized SDK which uses this package under the hood.
+If you are using a frontend framework like React or Vue you probably want to use the specialized SDK which uses this package under the hood.

 Installation